 - Any other perks?
 WaterAid has a secure campsite for volunteers with shower and toilet access.
 You'll also get food vouchers or a food expense allowance, and will be able to claim back part of your travel costs.

-Samaritans also has a festival branch, but it's for those who want to volunteer with the charity long term rather than those just looking for a way to go to Glastonbury.
+Samaritans also has a festival branch, but it's for those who want to commit to volunteering with the charity long term, rather than those just looking for a way to go to Glastonbury.

 If you do decide to make the commitment, here's the info:

 - When does registration open?
 You can register your interest now, but selection and training will take place over four weekends in February, March, April and May 2020.

 - How do I apply?
 Fill in the volunteer interest form and you'll be sent details nearer the time.

 - What does it involve?
 Providing a face-to-face support service at the festival.

 - How many shifts?
 Samaritans told us working patterns are at the discretion of the festival branch and involve around the clock working, in three-to-four-hour shifts.